Ciocanesku/Line-follower/README.md

 # Line follower
-<p><strong>Task:</strong> Create a line follower that tries to track a line as accurately as possible and manages to complete the final circuit in under 20 seconds for the maximum grade.Each robot has 3 available attempts to achieve the best time, and manual calibration of the robot is also not allowed.<p>
+<p><strong>Task:</strong> Create a line follower that tries to track a line as accurately as possible and manages to complete the final circuit in under 20 seconds for the maximum grade.
+Each robot has 3 available attempts to achieve the best time.
+Manual calibration of the robot is not allowed and the robot must start from a fixed position.<p>
 <p>Team: Grup infractional</p>
 <p>Members:
 <ul>